alenalato/users-service/README.md

 Required tools are `docker` with the `docker compose plugin` and, optionally, a bash-compatible shell.

 ### Testing
-The application is tested with **unit tests** for the business logic and the gRPC server using [generated mocked dependencies](https://github.com/uber-go/mock).\
+The application code is tested with **unit tests** for the business logic and the gRPC server using [generated mocked dependencies](https://github.com/uber-go/mock).\
 The coverage of unit tests is intentionally not 100% because some parts were not worth testing for the scope of this development.

 The MongoDB storage is tested with **integration tests** that use a [disposable container with a real MongoDB instance](https://github.com/ory/dockertest).
 These tests are slower than unit tests but are more realistic and can catch integration issues with the real MongoDB instance.

+The gRPC server is also tested in the `cmd/server/main` package with **integration tests** that use a gRPC client and an actual instance of the server using a disposable storage and a mocked event emitter.
+These tests allow to test the full server's behavior.

 ## Usage